-Galena Mining Limited (ASX: G1A) ("Galena" or the "Company") is pleased to announce further high-grade lead (Pb), silver (Ag) and gold (Au) intersections from its Abra Base Metal Project.
-An infill programme designed to increase confidence in parts of the resource within the Pre-feasibility Study was commenced in late May.
-The programme was based on underground optimisation work as published in the Scoping Study (ASX release 28th June 2018) and was designed to convert Inferred Resources to Indicated Resources and support Galena's ongoing study work (Figure 1).
-These results are from the first two holes of this resource development drilling program and support the work and results published by Galena.
+Galena Mining Limited (ASX: G1A) ("Galena" or the "Company") is pleased to announce further high-grade lead (Pb) and silver (Ag) intersections from its Abra Base Metal Project.
+An infill programme designed to increase confidence in parts of the resource within the Pre-feasibility Study continues to add exceptional results and extend the boundaries of the economic deposit to the north west which remains open.

+The programme is based on underground optimisation work as published in the Scoping Study (ASX release 28th June 2018) and was designed to convert Inferred Resources to Indicated Resources and support Galena's ongoing study work (Figure 1).